BarakAharoni/LADD/README.md

 ## /proc/{pid}/status
 This file contains information about the process with the relevant PID.
 One of them is the `TracerPID` parameter.
-When a process is running under debugger, the `TracerpID` parameter contain the PID of the parent process - the debugger.
+When a process is running under debugger, the `TracerPID` parameter contain the PID of the parent process - the debugger.
 Otherwise, it will contain `0`.

 ## Usage
 `python3 ./ladd.py {filepath}`